 Teaching for Change executive director Deborah Menkart explained the decision to close the bookstore:

-As we expand our national teacher and parent programs expand and the Busboys and Poets locations increase with new partner Politics and Prose, we decided it was time to pass on the operations of the bookstore at 14th & V. This was a very difficult decision, but it is necessary for Teaching for Change to continue to grow.
+As our national teacher and parent programs expand and the Busboys and Poets locations increase with new partner Politics and Prose, we decided it was time to pass on the operations of the bookstore at 14th & V. This was a very difficult decision, but it is necessary for Teaching for Change to continue to grow.
 We are proud of the role we have played in building a destination progressive bookstore in D.C.
 This is not a goodbye.
 We hope to collaborate with Busboys and Poets and Politics and Prose on author events.
-We will also continue to review and recommend books for key themes in the classroom and current events through our online bookstore.
+We will also continue to review and recommend books for key themes in the classroom and current events through our Social Justice Books website.

 In ten years of operation, there was one major critic of the bookstore.
 Rush Limbaugh devoted a show in 2014 to tell his listeners that the Teaching for Change Bookstore was racist because it prioritizes children’s books by or about people of color and refused to carry his children’s titles in the bookstore.
 In a time when fewer than 10% of children’s books published are by or about people of color, close to 9 out of 10 the children’s books sold by Teaching for Change at Busboys and Poets (14&V) are by or about people of color.
 As elementary school teacher and children’s book author Paula Young Shelton said, “If Rush Limbaugh is mad then you must be doing something very right!”

-Teaching for Change also played a central role in scheduling, coordinating co-sponsorships, promoting, and hosting authors including Simeon Booker, Octavia Butler, Charles Cobb Jr., Edwidge Danticat, Junot Diaz, Lisa Delpit, Bill Fletcher Jr., Eloise Greenfield, Natalie Hopkinson, Clarence Lusane, Bob Moses, George Pelecanos, Barbara Ransby, John Sayles, Paula Young Shelton, Shirley Sherrod, Ronald Takaki, Howard Zinn, and countless more.
-Check out the list of nearly 600 author events and view our author event photo gallery.
+Teaching for Change also played a central role in scheduling, coordinating co-sponsorships, promoting, and hosting nearly 600 events with authors including Simeon Booker, Octavia Butler, Charles Cobb Jr., Edwidge Danticat, Junot Diaz, Lisa Delpit, Bill Fletcher Jr., Eloise Greenfield, Natalie Hopkinson, Clarence Lusane, Bob Moses, George Pelecanos, Barbara Ransby, John Sayles, Paula Young Shelton, Shirley Sherrod, Ronald Takaki, Howard Zinn, and countless more.
+View our author event photo gallery.
 The authors, attendees, and co-sponsors became part of the growing Busboys and Poets community.